smbwain/signed/README.md

 signature.sign(url, options)
 ----------------------------

 This method signs url and returns signed one.
-You also may pass additional object options.
+You also may pass additional object _options_.

 ```js
 var signedUrl = signature.sign('http://example.com/resource', {